Sdcrouse/crazy-coffee-concoctions-frontend/README.md

 * [Click here](https://www.loom.com/share/06f6004de5104f27b8aee9cb00c057cb) to watch how I coded part of my app.
 * [Click here](https://stevendcrouse.com/crazy_coffee_concoctions_my_rails_js_project_and_process) to see the blog post I wrote for this project.

+## Development Notes

+The frontend portion of the Crazy Coffee Concoctions SPA is written in HTML, CSS, and JavaScript.

+If you would like to see how I wireframed this app, check out my Figma designs here: https://www.figma.com/file/odK1rO040HWJ1k5u4Ck4Is/Single-Page-Application?node-id=0%3A1

 ## Contributing

 Please feel free to raise a new Issue on my repository if you have any problems with my app (installation, usage, bugs, etc), or you have suggestions for a new feature.
 Pull requests are also welcome.